Dr. Pamela Richardson is a geographer, facilitator, video-maker and Participatory Video (PV) practitioner.

-Currently based at the University of Sheffield (UK), her recent project Make it Grow has supported community-based and non-governmental organisations to use PV proposals as a tool for pitching sustainable food projects.
+Currently based at the University of Sheffield (UK), her recent project Make it Grow has supported community groups and organisations to co-create video proposals as a tool for pitching sustainable food projects.

-She completed her doctorate at the University of Oxford in 2009 and followed with postdoctoral research at the Centre for Civil Society, University of KwaZulu-Natal, South Africa (2010- 2014) and won the Antipode Scholar-Activist award in 2011 for her work with PV and youth.
+She completed her doctorate at the University of Oxford in 2009 and followed with postdoctoral research at the Centre for Civil Society, University of KwaZulu-Natal, South Africa (2010- 2014) and won the Antipode Scholar-Activist award in 2011 for her work with participatory video and youth.

-Pamela then worked in Germany as a Postdoctoral Fellow with the German Institute for Tropical and Subtropical Agriculture (DITSL) (2014-18), collaborating on an international food security and innovation project.
+Pamela then worked in Germany as a Research Fellow with the German Institute for Tropical and Subtropical Agriculture (DITSL) (2014-18), supporting an international food security and innovation project.

 She has published in peer-reviewed journals, as well as developing public-oriented, multi-media outputs.
 Her research on agri-food networks, diverse economies and sustainability is committed to epistemological pluralism and reflexivity regarding the politics of knowledge production.

 Pamela has worked with collaborative video approaches for more than 17 years, facilitating video projects in the UK, Germany, the Eastern Caribbean, Zimbabwe, Tanzania and South Africa.

 She is a Certified Generative Facilitator and is committed to supporting communities to use video as a tool for effective communication and transformative learning.